RUB-Bioinf/VesselExpress/README.md

       or via `docker pull philippasp/vesselexpress` for the web version.
    2. or build the Docker image \
       by calling `docker build -t vesselexpress_cli .` from the VesselExpress directory for the command-line version\
-      or by calling `docker build -t vesselexpress .` from the Webinterface directory for the web version.
+      or by calling `docker build -f ./Webinterface/Dockerfile -t vesselexpress .` for the web version.
 4. Run the command-line version via `docker run -v path-to-data-and-config:/vesselexpress/data`.
 The first part of the command specifies the path on your host containing image files to process and the configuration file.
 An example configuration file and image can be found in the data folder.